-- v) two English language enhancement courses, including Core University English2 and English in the Discipline; - vi) Common Core courses; - vii) all required courses as prescribed in respective syllabuses; and - viii) elective courses.
+- vi) two English language enhancement courses, including Core University English2 and English in the Discipline; - vii) Common Core courses; - viii) all required courses as prescribed in respective syllabuses; - ix) elective courses; and - x) non-credit bearing courses as required by the University.

-EN 15 The degree of Bachelor of Engineering shall be awarded in five divisions: First Class Honours, Second Class Honours Division One, Second Class Honours Division Two, Third Class Honours, and Pass.
+ES 15 The degree of Bachelor of Engineering shall be awarded in five divisions: First Class Honours, Second Class Honours Division One, Second Class Honours Division Two, Third Class Honours, and Pass.
 The classification of honours shall be determined by the Board of Examiners for the degree of BEng in accordance with the following Graduation GPA (GGPA) scores, with all courses taken (including failed courses) carrying weightings which are proportionate to their credit values 3: